microsoft/PSRule/src/PSRule/README.md

 # PSRule library for .NET

-Microsoft.PSRule provides core functionality of PSRule.
+Provides core functionality of PSRule.
+To consume, use Microsoft.PSRule.SDK.